Gluten-Free Focaccia with Fried Zucchini Flowers

 • In the mixer, add all the ingredients in order: flour, water, sourdough, oil, and fine salt.
 Create a homogeneous dough.

-If using fresh yeast, dissolve it in the water.
+If you use fresh yeast, dissolve it in water.

-Grease a bowl and let the dough rise covered for 2 hours.
+Grease a bowl and let it rise covered for 2 hours.

-TIPS: create a rising chamber in the oven by turning on the light and placing a small pot of hot water to maintain a constant temperature of 86°F.
+TIPS: Create a proofing chamber in the oven by turning on the light and placing a small pan of hot water to maintain a constant temperature of 86°F.

 Grease the baking pan with oil, spread the dough, cover with plastic wrap, and let rise at room temperature for 1 hour.

-• Mix the ingredients, pour the brine, and press down the surface of the focaccia to create the classic “dimples” (holes).
+• Mix the ingredients, pour the brine, and press the surface of the focaccia to create the classic “dimples”.
 Sprinkle with coarse salt.

 Bake in a static oven at 356°F for 40 minutes.

-• Gently remove the internal pistil and carefully wash the flowers.
-Pat them dry with paper towels.
+• Gently remove the inner pistil and carefully wash the flowers.
+Dry them by dabbing with a paper towel.

 Beat the eggs with a pinch of salt and pepper in a bowl.

-Prepare three bowls: one with flour, one with beaten egg, and one with panko.
+Prepare three bowls: one with flour, one with the beaten egg, and one with panko.

-Dip 4 flowers first in the flour, then in the egg, and finally in panko, pressing lightly to adhere well.
+Dip 4 flowers first in the flour, then in the egg, and finally in the panko, pressing lightly to make it adhere well.

-Fry in a pot with Magic Cooker lid after heating abundant oil to reach 356°F, turn off the heat, add the zucchini flowers, and cover.
+Fry in a pan with the Magic cooker lid after heating abundant oil to 356°F, turn off the heat, add the zucchini flowers, and cover.
 Cook covered for 6 minutes, turning after about 3 minutes.

-Dip the remaining zucchini flowers in the flour combined with the egg (batter).
+Dip the remaining zucchini flowers in the flour mixed with egg (batter).

 And fry as above.

-Serve the focaccia in 4 pieces each with one panko-breaded zucchini flower and 2 battered zucchini flowers per piece.
+Serve the focaccia in 4 pieces each with a panko-breaded zucchini flower and 2 battered zucchini flowers per piece.

 Edible Flowers